foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 1. Select the test to perform from the drop down on the top
 1. Ensure 'Request a dummy result' is checked
 1. Click the 'Launch Test' button
-1. ffem Water or ffem Soil will launch
+1. ffem Match will launch
 1. Click the Next button
 1. The app will then return a dummy result back
 1. The json result will be displayed.
 Use this result as required in your app